ClaytonIndustries/WSANative/Source/Assets/WSANative/readme.txt

 ------------------------------------------------------------------------------------------------------------------------
 Basics - all functions listed below have detailed comments in the code

-***All the functions below except the serialisation functions will only work once you build a windows store solution - however they are safe to use in the editor***
+***All the functions below except the serialisation functions will only work once you build a Windows Store Solution - however they are safe to use in the editor***
-***Banner, interstitial and mediator ads as well as maps and facebook require additional setup - please see the website for details***
+***Banner, interstitial and mediator ads as well as maps, Facebook and Feedback Hub require additional setup - please see the website for details***

 Show a dialog:
 WSANativeDialog.ShowDialog